Frequently Asked Questions

 What do I need to do if I was conditionally admitted?

-If you still needed to complete a prerequisite when admitted, there is a 12 month deadline for doing that.
-Ensure that a transcript was sent to our Admissions department (if you took it somewhere else) proving that it is completed, and inform your advisor so that your condition may be removed.
+If you still needed to complete a prerequisite when admitted, there is a 12 month deadline for doing so.
+Ensure that a transcript was sent to our Admissions department (if you took the prerequisite somewhere else) proving that it is completed, and inform your advisor so that your condition may be removed.

-The Human Service program does not require completing this exam.
+Admission to Human Services programs does not require this examination.

 When are the classes held?

-Blended classes have some onground sessions which are held in the evenings from 6-9:30 p.m.
+Blended classes have some on-campus sessions which are held in the evenings from 6-9:30 p.m.
 All classes required for the Social Service Administration concentration are online.

 Is it a good idea to work and go to school?